djfanatix/com.solaredge/README.md

 ## Thanks
 Thanks to Richard Barkestam and Jelger Haanstra for the SMA Energy app, where this app is based on.

+## To Do (by priority)
+- Learn to program :-)
+- Implement Inverter STATUS
+- Create tokens and flows
+- Implement Storage
+- Make a virtual device with some derived data
+- Phase and load monitoring

 ## Changelog